Neut-40646470/CourseWork-GroupE/README.md

 [![Releases](https://img.shields.io/github/release/Neut-40646470/CourseWork-GroupE/all.svg?style=flat-square)](https://github.com/Neut-40646470/CourseWork-GroupE/releases)

-            N requirements of 32 have been implemented, which is nn.nn%.
-EDIT ME WHEN FIN
+            21 requirements of 32 have been implemented, which is 65.625%.

 | ID | Name                                                                                                  | Met   | Screenshot                                                                                                                                                    |
 |----|-------------------------------------------------------------------------------------------------------|-------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|